grafana/google-sheets-datasource/docs/sources/sample-dashboard/_index.md

 ---
-title: Creating a sample Dashboard using the Google Sheets data source plugin for Grafana
+title: Create a sample dashboard using the Google Sheets data source plugin for Grafana
-menuTitle: Creating a sample Dashboard
+menuTitle: Create a sample dashboard
-description: Creating a sample Dashboard using the Google Sheets data source plugin to visualize Google Spreadsheets data in Grafana.
+description: Create a sample Dashboard using the Google Sheets data source plugin to visualize Google Spreadsheets data in Grafana.
 keywords:
   - data source
   - google sheets